AntonBankevich/LJA/src/lib/spoa/spoa/README.md

   # default output is stdout
   <sequences>
-    input file in FASTA/FASTQ format (can be compressed with gzip)
+    inputBindings file in FASTA/FASTQ format (can be compressed with gzip)

   options:
     -m <int>